IAmCoder/awesome-lucid-dreams/README.md

 ### WILD - Wake-Initiated Lucid Dream

-### FILD - Finger Induced Lucid Dream

-After WBTB, or when you are very tired and drifting off to sleep, pretend that you are playing piano by lifting up and pressing down with your index and middle fingers, as gently as possible.
+- [FILD - Finger Induced Lucid Dream](https://www.dreamviews.com/induction-techniques/4779-finger-induced-lucid-dream-fild.html) - After WBTB, or when you are very tired and drifting off to sleep, pretend that you are playing piano by lifting up and pressing down with your index and middle fingers, as gently as possible.
 Perform a reality check every minute or so.

 ### SSILD - Senses Induced Lucid Dream